Jaume Asens

-Jaume Asens Llodrà (/ca/; born 29 March 1972) is a Spanish politician of Catalunya en Comú who was elected member of the European Parliament in 2024.
+Jaume Asens i Llodrà (/ca/; born 29 March 1972) is a Spanish politician of Catalunya en Comú who was elected member of the European Parliament in 2024.

 Asens was a co-founder of Barcelona en Comú, and served as a deputy mayor of Barcelona under Ada Colau.
 He was the lead candidate of En Comú Podem for the Barcelona constituency in the 2019 general elections, and was elected to the Congress of Deputies.
 In 2020 he succeeded Pablo Iglesias Turrión as president of the Unidas Podemos parliamentary group, and served until 2023 when he chose not to run for re-election to the chamber.